XueerFu/XueerFu.github.io/_pages/about.md

 - Third-Class Graduate Academic Scholarship, Chang'an University, 2023

 # 😄 Academic Activities
-- Mid-term Benefit Evaluation of Jincheng City Public Transportation Planning, Jincheng City Public Transportation Route Layout and Network Optimization Project.
-- I have been actively involved in the "Mid-term Benefit Evaluation of Jincheng City Public Transportation Planning" and the "Jincheng City Public Transportation Route Layout and Network Optimization Project."
-My contributions include conducting a two-week field traffic survey, followed by data analysis using SPSS and diagramming with AI software.
-Additionally, I have authored significant sections of the final report.
+- I have actively participated in the "Mid-term Benefit Evaluation of Jincheng City Public Transportation Planning" and the "Jincheng City Public Transportation Route Layout and Network Optimization Project."
+My contributions involved conducting a two-week field traffic survey, followed by data analysis using SPSS and visual representation with AI software.
+Additionally, I authored key sections of the final report.